 “gate.”
-The Greek word translated “gate” is pulē, (#4439 πύλη; pronounced poo’-lay), and it means “gate,” and is used just as we use the English word “gate,” usually referring to entering a city, yard, courtyard, or some other type of wide area like a park.
+The Greek word translated “gate” is pulē, (#4439 πύλη; pronounced 'poo-lay), and it means “gate,” and is used just as we use the English word “gate,” usually referring to entering a city, yard, courtyard, or some other type of wide area like a park.
 In contrast, the Greek word thura (#2374 θύρα) is “door,” and usually referred to the door of a more enclosed or defined area, such as a house or a room.
-Thus Jesus called himself the “door” of the sheepfold (see commentary on John 10:1, “door”).
-The fact that it is a gate that leads to death and a gate that leads to life helps make the point that those are wide areas and can accommodate many people.
+Thus, Jesus called himself the “door” of the sheepfold (see commentary on John 10:1, “door”).
+The fact that Matthew 7:13 says that it is a gate that leads to death and a gate that leads to life helps make the point that life and death are wide areas that can accommodate many people.
 Every person who has ever lived will enter either the wide gate to their death or the narrow gate to everlasting life.

 |Mat 7:16||- (top)|

 “tree.”
 Although the illustration that Jesus is using certainly applies to literal trees, the illustration is made more powerful and relevant because in the Bible the powerful people in a kingdom were sometimes referred to as “trees,” something that would not have been missed by Jesus’ audience (cp.
 Judges 9:8-15; Song of Solomon 2:3; 7:8; Isa.
 56:3; Ezek.
 17:22-24; Dan.
 4:10, 22; Zech.
 4:3-14; 11:1-3; Luke 3:9; Rom.
 11:16-24).
 Calling people “trees” is usually the figure of speech hypocatastasis.

 [For an explanation of the figure of speech hypocatastasis, see commentary on Revelation 20:2.](top)